ManticoreGamesInc/platform-documentation/src/tutorials/chat_commands_tutorial.md

 ### Ragdoll

 Ragdoll physics can be a lot of fun.
-This command will enable the ragdoll physics for a few sockets.
+This command will enable the ragdoll physics for a few [sockets](../api/animations.md).

-By calling the `EnableRadoll` function on the player, you can specify a socket and weight.
+By calling the `EnableRagdoll` function on the player, you can specify a socket and weight.

 ```lua
 -- /ragdoll on player